linagora/obm-deploy/CONTRIBUTING.md

 * Tags represents the role or, if role is common, a functionnality
 * Command module is better than shell module
 * Using a module is better than using a command
-* Using changed state tracking is better than using handlers
+* Beware of flushing handlers when they are needed by other tasks

 ### Variables